 Content Details: Beyond the Movie Ratings...

-Language: The script contains two strong sexual expletives along with infrequent slurs, some scatological slang, mild profanities and vulgar terms.
+Language: The script contains a strong sexual expletive and slang word for sex, along with some scatological expletives, mild profanities and terms of Deity.

 Discussion Ideas: Talk About the Movie...